vedant-c/vedant-c/README.md

 ### Vedant Chaudhari

 I am an avid learner and constantly look for areas and projects to implement the skills I have learned.
-I have a fair understanding of the Python programming language including Object-Oriented Programming concepts.
 I regularly practice coding and try to discover new concepts and libraries.
+I am currently learnining Web Develeopment.
+Tech stack:-Frontend:- React
+            Backenfd:- Django

 <!--
 **vedant-c/vedant-c** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.